Fast and easy almond butter blender muffins – 5 minutes of prep and 15 minutes in the oven! Paleo & Vegan

 - Pour the batter into the pre-prepared muffins tins filling no more than 3/4 of the way full.
 Add the chocolate chips to the muffin cups and gently stir them into the batter.

-- Bake for 10-12 minutes or until a tooth pick inserted into the center comes out clean.
+- Bake for 12-15 minutes or until a tooth pick inserted into the centre comes out clean.
 Press in a few extra chocolate chips into the muffins if you like and allow the muffins to cool for about 10 minutes in the tin before removing and enjoy!

 Keep these muffins in an airtight container for up to 5 days